Directed Study in Industry

 Method of assessment

-By Monday following Reading Week in Term 1, students will submit a 1500 word proposal to the convenor that (a) outlines what they will do and (b) gives an annotated bibliography of 15-20 works relevant to the internship.
+By Monday following Reading Week in Term 1, students will submit a proposal to the convenor that (a) outlines what they will do and (b) gives an annotated bibliography of 15-20 works relevant to the internship (750-1,000) words, plus annotated bibliography).
 This is worth 20%.

-Students will submit a 3500 report, worth 60% detailing what they have done, what they have learned, and the career implications that the internship has for them.
+In August students will submit a 2,000-2,500-word report, worth 60% detailing what they have done, what they have learned, and the career implications that the internship has for them.

-20% of the final mark will come from an oral exam.
+20% of the final mark will come from a reflective diary (1,000 words), due at the end of term 3.